wenxinxu/resnet-in-tensorflow/README.md

 The following parts expain the codes in details.

 ------------------------------------------------------------------------------------------------------------------------------------
-### hyper_parameters.py
+### hyper-parameters
-This file defines all the hyper-parameters that you may change to customize your training.
+The hyper_parameters.py file defines all the hyper-parameters that you may change to customize your training.
 All of them are defined via tf.app.flags.FLAGS, so that you may use `python cifar10_train.py --hyper_parameter1=value1 --hyper_parameter2=value2` to set all the hyper-parameters when running.
 You may also change the default values inside the python script.

 There are five categories of hyper-parameters.